hlship/cli-tools/README.md

 You might expect that `app-admin remote ls -lR` would work, but it will fail with an error that `-lR is not recognized`.

-You can always use `--` to split options from arguments, so `bb remote -- ls -lR` will work, but is clumsy.
+You can always use `--` to split options from arguments, so `app-admin remote -- ls -lR` will work, but is clumsy.

-Instead, add `:in-order true` to the end of the interface, and any unrecognized options will be parsed as positional arguments instead, so `bb remote ls -lR` will work, and `-lR` will be provided as a string in the `args` seq.
+Instead, add `:in-order true` to the end of the interface, and any unrecognized options will be parsed as positional arguments instead, so `app-admin remote ls -lR` will work, and `-lR` will be provided as a string in the `args` seq.

 ### :let \<bindings\>